aevyrie/bevy_mod_picking/README.md

 # bevy_mod_picking

-3D mouse picking prototype for Bevy.
+3D mouse picking plugin prototype for Bevy.
 Casts a ray into the scene and checks for intersection for all meshes tagged with the `PickableMesh` component.

 **Super duper WIP - Issues Welcome**